KennyGreenJr/PersonalProjects/Python/Data Science/Linear-Polynomial Regression/README.md

 ## Intro

 Enclosed is a Jupyter Notebook for a personal project involving linear regression.
-The idea is for the reader to gain an understanding of my thought process relatetd to building a statistical model.
+The idea is for the reader to gain an understanding of my thought process relatetd to building a statistical model, and less on the statisical model results.

 I have also included some rudimentary Exploratory Data Analysis within the notebook.